movementkitchen/website/src/pages/movement-coaching/index.md

 - Photos and video snippets of movements
 - Short custom made exercise sequences
 - WhatsApp support for your questions and exercise modifications
-- Valid for 6 months
+- Valid for 4 months
+- Price £700

-You can reschedule any session up to 24 hours beforehand.
+You can reschedule each individal session up to 24 hours beforehand.

 ![Squat](/images/squat.jpg)